erinmgraham/intro-image-classification-cnn-nci/episodes/02-image-data.md

 Normalizing the RGB values to be between 0 and 1 is a common pre-processing step in machine learning tasks, especially when dealing with image data.
 This normalisation has several benefits:

-1. **Numerical Stability**: By scaling the RGB values to a range between 0 and 1, you avoid potential numerical instability issues that can arise when working with large values.
-Neural networks and many other machine learning algorithms are sensitive to the scale of input features, and normalizing helps to keep the values within a manageable range.
+1. **Faster Convergence and Numerical Stability**: Normalizing RGB values to a range between 0 and 1 helps neural networks and other machine learning algorithms to process the data more efficiently.
+This leads to faster convergence and improved numerical stability during training.

-2. **Faster Convergence**: Normalizing the RGB values often helps in faster convergence during the training process.
-Neural networks and other optimisation algorithms rely on gradient descent techniques, and having inputs in a consistent range aids in smoother and faster convergence.

-3. **Equal Weightage for All Channels**: In RGB images, each channel (Red, Green, Blue) represents different colour intensities.
-By normalizing to the range [0, 1], you ensure that each channel is treated with equal weightage during training.
-This is important because some machine learning algorithms could assign more importance to larger values.

-4. **Generalisation**: Normalisation helps the model to generalize better to unseen data.
-When the input features are in the same range, the learned weights and biases can be more effectively applied to new examples, making the model more robust.

-5. **Compatibility**: Many image-related libraries, algorithms, and models expect pixel values to be in the range of [0, 1].
-By normalizing the RGB values, you ensure compatibility and seamless integration with these tools.
+2. **Compatibility**: Many image-related libraries, algorithms, and pre-trained models expect pixel values to be in the range [0, 1].
+Normalizing ensures compatibility and seamless integration with these tools.

-The normalisation process is typically done by dividing each RGB value (ranging from 0 to 255) by 255, which scales the values to the range [0, 1].

 For example, if you have an RGB image with pixel values (100, 150, 200), after normalisation, the pixel values would become (100/255, 150/255, 200/255) ≈ (0.39, 0.59, 0.78).